 - The number of linking pages.
-There might be a number of links from a particular domain to your site, their number is a ranking factor too.
-However, it is still better to have more links from individual domains rather than from a single domain.
+There might be a number of links from a particular domain to your site; their number is a ranking factor, too.
+However, it is still better to have more links from individual domains rather than from a single part.

 - PageRank of linking page.
 Not all pages are equal.
 Links on pages with higher PageRank will be a bigger factor than those on low PR pages.
 Therefore, you should strive to build links from high PR pages.

 - Link relevancy.
-Some SEOs believe that links from pages related to your pages topic carry more relevancy for search engines.
+Some SEOs believe that links from pages related to your page’s topic carry more relevance for search engines.

 - Authority of linking domain.
-Similarly to a page PR, the authority of a domain may be a ranking factor too.
-For that reason, a link from low PR page on a high PR site will be worth more that from a lower PR one.
+Similarly to a page PR, the power of a part may be a ranking factor, too.
+For that reason, a link from a low PR page on a high PR site will be worth more than from a lower PR one.

-- Links from homepage.
-Similarly, some SEOs believe that links from a home page of a linking domain carry more strength than those on one of its pages.
+- Links from the homepage.
+Similarly, some SEOs believe that links from the home page of a linking domain carry more strength than those on one of its pages.

 - Diversity of link types.
-The types of links you build to your site matters too.
+The types of links you build to your site matter, too.
 Too many links of one type may be a spam indicator and impact your rankings negatively.

 - Link anchor.
-Anchor text of a link used to be a strong ranking factor.
-Today it can be used as a web spam indicator, negatively impacting your rankings.
+The anchor text of a link used to be a strong ranking factor.
+Today, it can be used as a web spam indicator, negatively impacting your rankings.

 Lastly, your domain can affect your rankings as well.
-Some of the domain signals aren’t as strong as they used to be, there are few things worth paying attention to:
+Some of the domain signals aren’t as strong as they used to be; there are a few things worth paying attention to:

 - Domain registration length.
 Google considers domains registered for longer than a year as more trustworthy.
 QUOTE.

 - Domain history.
-You may not be the first person who registered the domain.
-And if your domain has been penalised in the past, its history might affect its current rankings.
+You may not be the first person to register the domain.
+And if your domain has been penalized in the past, its history might affect its current rankings.

 - Country TLD extension.
-If you try to target a specific local market, it is said that having a domain with a country specific TLD (.pl, .co.uk or .ie for insance) will help to achieve better rankings for that location.
+If you try to target a specific local market, it is said that having a domain with a country-specific TLD (.pl, .co.uk, or .ie, for instance) will help to achieve better rankings for that location.